dploeger/django-restviews/README.md

 frameworks like the [Django REST Framework][drf], an API-based approach to web development is also possible.

-This Django application fills one specific gap.
-If you have an API-based approach to your development you don't want to build a separate web UI, that is based on the Django view/template/model-framework and doesn't adhere to your own API-standards.
+This Django application fills one specific gap: If you have an API-based approach to your development, you don't want to build a separate web UI, that is based on the Django view/template/model-framework and doesn't adhere to your own API-standards.